Gizmo-Verindipencil/HCV-Daylight/README.md

 <br >

 ## Summary
 Daylight is a library for bringing light and darkness like the phases of the sun.
-Maybe it is usually used to apply the rule of nature that morning is light and night is dark to the web page.
+Maybe it is usually used to apply the rule of nature that morning is light and night is dark to web pages.